 Before pasture replaced the original vegetation, the Waikato region had a wide range of native birds, reptiles, frogs, insects and snails.
 Modification of habitats, predation by introduced animals such as rats, feral cats, stoats, ferrets and weasels, and competition from introduced plant species, have greatly reduced their numbers.

-Harbours and estuaries on the west coast, notably Aotea Harbour, are feeding and breeding grounds for large numbers of shorebirds including migratory wading birds such as godwits.
-The 3,400-hectare Maungatautari Ecological Island, a forest restoration project, aims to fence out predators so that bush birds such as hihi (stitchbird), once common, can survive there again.
+Harbours and estuaries on the west coast, notably Aotea Harbour, are feeding and breeding grounds for large numbers of shorebirds, including migratory wading birds such as godwits.
+The 3,400-hectare Sanctuary Mountain Maungatautari, a forest restoration project, has built 47 km of fencing so bush birds such as hihi (stitchbird), once common, can survive there again free of predation.

 Waikato wetlands provide a habitat for the endangered endemic black mudfish.